Sky News interview on USS: September 2017

 In 2016 I was a Specialist Advisor to the Work and Pensions Select Committee in its inquiry into BHS pensions and pension regulation.

 I am a regular contributor to the Financial Times and

 the BBC Radio 4 Today Programme and have appeared on the BBC News at Ten & Channel 4 News.

-Over the last ten years I have written over 70 research notes and articles on all aspects of pensions, including a series of 50 notes sponsored by RBC Capital Markets and 20 comment pieces in the Financial Times' FTfm.
+Since 2003 I have written over 100 research notes and articles on all aspects of pensions, including a series of 50 notes sponsored by RBC Capital Markets and over 50 comment pieces in the Financial Times FTfm.

-Amongst these notes, I was the first person to highlight the pension position of UK universities (2006), MPs (2008), the Coal Board (2008) and The Church of England (2010), as well as the impact of recent changes to public sector pensions.
+Amongst these notes, I was the first person to highlight the pension position of UK universities (2006), MPs (2008), the Coal Board (2008) and The Church of England (2010), as well as the impact of the 2015 changes to public sector pensions.